share TWEET PIN IT share share 1

 Again, several of the major practice management software programs include document assembly tools.
 If yours does not, it can be worth engaging a legal technology consultant to help you build your library of fillable forms and connect them to your practice management software.

 Document assembly will help your team get more done in less time with fewer mistakes.
-It’s a lot of work getting the fillable forms put together and the team trained on the system, but once you do, it can be a win for clients, your team and the firm.
+It’s a lot of work to put together the fillable forms and train the team on the system, but once you do, it can be a win for clients, your team and the firm.

 (Related: Read “Document Automation 101: Techniques You Use Today Without Spending a Dollar” by Erik Mazzone)